larpchronicles/rules/chronicles-rulebook.md

 **Racial Abilities**:

-*Improved Constitution*: Hardy and strong, Dwarves have a natural resistance toward many substances.
-Once per rest, a Dwarf may resist a toxin by calling “Resist Toxin.”
+*Body of Stone*: Hardy and strong, Dwarves have a natural resistance to physical influences.
+Once per rest, a Dwarf may reduce a Physical Effect upon themselves to three seconds by incanting "Minimize Physical"

 *Tricks of the Trade*: Dwarves are masters of all things crafting, and as such have learned how to cut the occasional corner.
 Once per day, a Dwarf may add 1 additional Durability to an item that is being created by themselves or another crafter.